xan105/node-powerballoon/README.md

 - **message**

   The content message of your notification.
-  This can not be empty !
+  This can not be empty !<br />
   Thus _default to "Hello World !"_

 - **ico**

-  Path to the icon shown in the systray.
+  Path to the icon shown in the systray.<br />
-  Path can target either an .ico file or an .exe.
+  Path can target either an .ico file or an .exe.<br />
   _default to the PowerShell executable icon._

 - **type**